-In 2005 I began studying art with intention (although I think I knew that art should be my vocation in grade 2, when the kids in my class complimented me on the sheep I had drawn on a classroom banner).
+In 2005, I began studying art with intention (although I think I knew that I was an artist in grade 2, when the kids in my class complimented me on the sheep I had drawn on a classroom banner).
 I completed a master’s degree in 2012.
 Between 2013 and 2017 I realized that I was spending too much precious time teaching.
 I love teaching, and it requires in my opinion, a great deal of practice to do it well.
 I may not be energetic enough to teach and to make work.
 I can’t do both.
-To Passion A, I return.

 I live and work in a region of Canada that is largely populated by white people in the Unceded K’ómoks Traditional Territory.